Tanato/js-automated-test-guidelines/README.md

 Testing all the integrations on a single test makes it hard to spot what's wrong when it breakes, so consider creating multiple tests for multiple integrations, and if necessary, create a tests with multiple integrations only after have tested priorly those single integrations.

-### Integration Test Organization
+### Component Test Organization

-**Do** name your root describe for Integration tests with ```"[featureName] Integration Tests"```
+**Do** name your root describe for Component tests with ```"[featureName] Component Tests"```

-**Consider** create a separate file for Integration tests, like ```my-feature.integration.spec.ts```.
-Be consistent throughout you codebase.
+**Do** create a separated root describe for your Component Tests

-**Why?** Makes easier to know that those tests are about integration and differentiate them from Unit Tests.
+**Why?** Makes easier to separate objectives and differentiate them from Unit Tests.

 **Why?** Makes easier to spot Unit tests written on a wrong location.

 **Why?** Makes easier to spot unallowed dependencies, thus helping code review

-**Why?** Helps to identify if the proportion of Integration tests are consistent with Unit tests on the testing pyramid.
+**Why?** Helps to identify if the proportion of Component tests are consistent with Unit tests on the testing pyramid.

 <a href="#toc">Back to top</a>

+## Integration Tests

+Integration tests are responsible for testing the application as a whole without the dependency of external services and APIs.
+The focus of the Integration tests is to load the application and ensure that the application that the user will see behaves like expected.

+It differs from E2E tests as it usually mocks all the external dependencies, this approach allows Integration Tests to run faster compared to E2E tests, without the complexity of running the entire backend and at the same time having a more controlled environment.

+Tntegration Tests will be written using Protractor and mocking the API dependencies through a express server inside the tests.

+### Integration Test Responsibilities

+**Do** ensure that the smaller components used by your interface are already covered by Unit and Component tests.

+**Do** Test routable components and parts of the application that the end user interacts with.

+**Why?** Integration tests are slower then Unit and Component Tests to run.

+**Why?** Integration Tests are responsible to validate the application as a whole, not caring about how the internals of the application are coded.

+### Component Test Organization

+**Do** use the termination ```[my-feature].integration-spec.ts``` for your Integration Tests

+**Do** create your Integration Tests in a separate folder at the root of your application, named ```./integration/```

+**Do** respect the folder structure of your application to write your tests, supressing the ```app``` folder.

+**Why?** Allows easier navigation through Integration Tests.

+**Why?** Allows the tool to identify what tests to run in Integration Test phase.

+**Why?** Follow the same standard for Angular E2E tests, making it familiar to Angular Protractor developers.

+For example, if you're testing a component inside this folder structure ```src/app/login/login.component.ts``` you should put your tests in a directory like ```integration/src/login/login.integration-spec.ts```

+### External Dependencies

+**Do** mock/stub dependencies that are from outside your application, like API calls and external data sources.

+**Why?** Integration Test should validate the application and not it's dependencies.

 ## What to test?

-Below I have listed some examples of what you should test in Unit Tests scenarions  and Integration Tests.
+Below I have listed some examples of what you should test in Unit Tests scenarions  and Component Tests.

 Some of those examples could be fitted on one or another category, but is important to decide on where's the best place to put them and have a motive to do so.
 There's a flow chart on this page that may help you to decide, but as the pyramid of tests suggest, try always to cover the majority of your code using Unit Tests.